We’ve all heard of real estate dealings gone bad.

 The lender tells the buyer he cannot approve the loan and must find another condo to purchase.

 The buyer moves on; the seller is left to start back at square one.

-Unfortunately, 3 to 4 weeks have now passed and the market is starting to shift.
+Unfortunately, three to four weeks have now passed and the market is starting to shift.

 Worse yet, many people wrongly assume the buyer might have walked away for some other reason.